DZurawski/Fermi-Internship-2017/README.txt

 Date: Summer 2017

 === Folder & File Descriptions ===
-datasets -- Contains data sets used to evaluate models. genRators -- Contains R scripts used to modify and create data sets. tracker3d -- A Python 3.6.1 package containing modules used in loading data and evaluating models.
+archive -- Old files, scripts and data sets that are no longer used.
+Useful for reference. datasets -- Contains data sets used to evaluate models. genRators -- Contains R scripts used to modify and create data sets. tracker3d -- A Python 3.6.1 package containing modules used in loading data and evaluating models.